Why my A1C & glucose are unrelated? If you are one among them, then read on for clarification.

-What to do if blood sugar and HbA1c results consistent disagreement?
+What to do if blood sugar and HbA1c results in consistent disagreement?

-Consult your doctor to confirm whether you are doing the self-monitoring blood sugar correctly or your health conditions affects A1C result (A1C error).
+Consult your doctor to confirm whether you are doing the self-monitoring blood sugar correctly or your health conditions affect A1C result (A1C error).

-When do you consider HbA1c test as inaccurate?
+When do you consider the HbA1c test as inaccurate?

 Why sometimes A1C number appear to be wrong?